Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 No refunds

-We do not offer refunds for services (such as hotel, transport, aviation, etc.) included in the package that you would not use later.
+We do not offer refunds for services (such as hotel, transport, or aviation) included in the package that you do not use later.
 Apart from this, Peregrine Treks and Tours make this trip the best trip of your life.
 We believe in providing quality service alongside well-trained, professional guides.

 Frequently Asked Questions